kartios/receipt-processor/README.md

 ### Clean up docker environment

-Run these commands when done testing to delete the docker container and image
+Run these commands when done testing to delete the docker container and image.
 ```
 docker stop docker-receipt-container
 docker rm docker-receipt-container